The Departed: Plot

-In South Boston, Colin Sullivan (Matt Damon) is introduced to Irish Mob boss Frank Costello (Jack Nicholson).
-Twenty years later, Sullivan has been groomed as a spy inside the Massachusetts State Police (MSP) and joins the Special Investigations Unit, led by Captain Ellerby (Alec Baldwin).
-Another new officer, Trooper Billy Costigan Jr. (Leonardo DiCaprio), is recruited by Captain Queenan (Martin Sheen) and Staff Sergeant Dignam (Mark Wahlberg) to go undercover and infiltrate Costello's crew.
-Ellerby informs Special Investigations that only Queenan and Dignam will know their undercovers' names.
-Costigan's emotional state declines, but Queenan and Dignam plead with him to keep his cover.
+In 1980s Boston, Irish mob boss Frank Costello introduces himself to a young Colin Sullivan.
+Many years later, Sullivan has been groomed as a spy inside the Massachusetts State Police (MSP) and joins the Special Investigation Unit (SIU).
+Another police academy recruit, Billy Costigan, is selected by Captain Queenan and Sergeant Dignam to go undercover as a criminal and infiltrate Costello's crew.